gzeinnumer/MyLibFormValidation/README.md

 //example 1
 //Add `EditText` or `TextInputEditText` with custom `Rule`. validatorRealTime.addView(
-    formNama,
+    formUserName,
     new Rule(TypeForm.EMAIL)
 );

 //example 2
 //Add `EditText` or `TextInputEditText` with `TextInputLayout`. validatorRealTime.addView(
-    new FormInput(formNamaParent, formNama)
+    new FormInput(formUserNameParent, formUserName)
 ); // Default TypeForm.TEXT

 //example3
 //Add `EditText` or `TextInputEditText` with `TextInputLayout` and custom `Rule`. validatorRealTime.addView(
-    new FormInput(formNamaParent, formNama),
+    new FormInput(formUserNameParent, formUserName),
     new Rule(TypeForm.TEXT)
 );
 ```